YasmineBB/saucehub/README.md

 * As a site creator:

-  - I want to make the site visually appealing upon first visit so the user is intrigued to explore the site.
+  - I want to make the site visually appealing upon first visit so the user is intrigued to explore the site further.
   - I want to make sure the site is easy to navigate for the user.
   - I want the user to be able to easily find sauces to suit their palate.